ktran-euclid/simple-api/README.md

 This application has three main parts:
 1. A WSGI Flask application to serve as the REST API, responding to external requests
-2. A Celery application to execute background task such as fetching data from the given sse content server
+2. A Celery application to carry background tasks such as fetching data from the given sse content server
-3. A Redis server being used by Celery to process tasks and also serves as a in memory database for a. and b.
+3. A Redis server being used by Celery to process tasks and also serves as a in memory database for 1. and 2.

 In order to setup the testing environment and start a local server, please follow these steps:

 0. Install the components:

   Flask

         pip install --editable .

   Celery and Redis

         pip install -U "celery[redis]"

   pytest watch for watching the test

         pip install pytest-watch